Overview: Lake Nakuru Safari

 Availability: If you're staying at Lake Baringo, Lake Naivasha or near Lake Nakuru itself, you can book a visit to Lake Nakuru National Park in advance on a specific date, at the time you book your safari with Expert Africa.
 Or you can wait until you're in Kenya, planning a visit for the next day or later in your stay when discussing your plans with your camp or lodge manager.
 Costs may vary depending on the distance you are from the park.

-Cost: As well as your lodge or camp’s costs (if any) for taking a vehicle and driver-guide for a half or a full day, you will need to pay the Lake Nakuru National Park entry fees (adult non-residents: US$60 per person, valid 24 hours, with no re-entry).
+Cost: As well as your lodge or camp’s costs (if any) for taking a vehicle and driver-guide for a half or a full day, you will need to pay the Lake Nakuru National Park entry fees (valid 24 hours, with no re-entry).
 This can be done when booking with Expert Africa, or via your lodge or camp, or in person on arrival at the gate (cash only).

 Please note: Expert Africa only books excursions as a part of a full, Expert Africa itinerary.